 A term-based policy lasts for a set period of time.
 After that period expires, you do not receive any money and will have to purchase a new contract to keep your beneficiaries protected.
 In some cases, people who pay their term premiums for 10 to 20 years are entitled to a return on their payments.

 For those interested in solely securing low-cost coverage, this type of policy is the most ideal.
 There is also the option for annual renewable contracts, which last for one year at a time and can be renewed or adjusted at the end of each term.
-Single, young adults will benefit from shorter terms, while those who have families of their own will want to consider a longer duration between five to 10 years.
+Single, young adults will benefit from shorter terms, while those who have families of their own will want to consider a longer duration between five to 10 years from this website.

 Although they cost more, whole life insurance policies are more desirable for the fact they generate a cash value that you can still benefit from while you are alive.
 As long as you pay your premium, you are insured until you die.
 There is also a guaranteed return on investment through the policy’s cash value, and you can even sell your life insurance policy later to make a profit.
 You can estimate the cost of your life insurance online with Mason Finance in a matter of seconds using this free, online tool.
 The largest advantage to a whole policy is that the cash value does not affect the death benefit amount.
 So, if you generate six-figures in value over the course of one or two decades, anything you take for yourself will not deduct from the amount your beneficiaries are set to receive.